-This menu is used to restore all settings of the switch unit with factory default values except current IP configuration and Management VLAN configuration.
+This menu is used to restore all settings of the switch unit with factory default values.
+Note that this menu might change the current IP address of the switch and make your current http connection lost.

-4.22 Software Update
+4.22 Update Firmware